angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 ## Key Features

 - **8 Interactive Power BI Dashboards:** Covering sales performance, pipeline tracking, executive activity, conversion rates, and monthly trends.
-- **Fully Automated Cloud ETL:** Python scripts run on a daily schedule to incrementally sync new and updated lead data from the noCRM.io API.
+- **Fully Automated Cloud ETL:** Python scripts run on a daily schedule to incrementally sync new and updated lead data from the the CRM API.
 - **Real-Time Event Ingestion:** A Flask webhook service instantly captures critical events like `lead.creation`, `lead.deleted`, and `lead.status.changed`.
 - **Cloud-Hosted Database:** A robust PostgreSQL instance on Render serves as the data warehouse, accessible directly by Power BI.
 - **Optimized Data Model:** A normalized schema with strategic indexing to ensure fast query performance for Power BI dashboards.